canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

 Storing signatures
 ```

-The next step, we need to define the new language configuration option.
-In your
+Next, let’s evolve our charm so that a user can successfully choose which language they want to be greeted in simply by running `juju config sample-flask language=<language>` !

-local editor, in your `charm/charmcraft.yaml` file, define the configuration
-option as below:
+1. In your local editor, in your `charm/charmcraft.yaml` file, define the configuration option as below:

 ```yaml
 config: